Data Types and In-Memory Data Model#

 timestamp[ms]

-We use the name logical type because the physical storage may be the same for one or more types.
+Different data types might use a given physical storage.
 For example, int64, float64, and timestamp[ms] all occupy 64 bits per value.

 These objects are metadata; they are used for describing the data in arrays, schemas, and record batches.
 In Python, they can be used in functions where the input data (e.g. Python objects) may be coerced to more than one Arrow type.